 At the helm of The Flying Ship Company is a passionate team of engineers, pilots, captains and executives.
 The team members have expertise in multiple disciplines, including engineering, international business development, maritime and aviation law, supply chain management, manufacturing operations, external communications, human resources and corporate strategy in the aerospace, maritime and defense sectors.

-Bill Peterson is the Flying Ship Company’s Chief Executive Officer.
+Bill Peterson is the Chief Executive Officer for Ground Effect Technology, LLC, and the group of Flying Ship Companies.
 He began flying Cessna 150’s and 152’s at the age of fourteen and has been captivated by aerospace ever since.
 Bill holds an Aerospace Engineer degree from Embry-Riddle Aeronautical University and an Executive MBA from George Mason University.
 He is accomplished in developing, managing, and executing corporate strategy, business capture, and economic development activities for a multitude of US and UK aerospace and defense companies.

 Sam Aconfora is a Senior Professional in Human Resources (SPHR) with more than 30 years of experience in the aerospace & defense industry.
 He spent more than half his career at various operating units of the former United Technologies Corporation and served as Director of HR for the former Goodrich Optical & Space Systems, Segment VPHR for DRS Technologies and Group Director of HR for Wencor Group.
 Sam has been actively involved in start-ups, private equity owned and publicly traded companies.
 He holds a BFA from The University of Connecticut, an MS Management from Rensselaer Polytechnic Institute and an International Dual MBA from Purdue University-Krannert School and the former Budapest University of Economic Sciences.